fnordoglargh/BoardGameLeague/ABOUT.md

 * Filtered list won't be saved to database anymore.
 * Game Family text box is now enabled and disabled correctly.
+* Maximum player number of new games will be set to the correct value.
+* Deactivated some more entry controls after program started to prevent potential problems.